FlyingCow/shortas/ui/dashboard/TROUBLESHOOTING.md

 #### "User not authenticated"
 - Normal behavior when not logged in
-- Should redirect to `/login` page
+- Should redirect to Keycloak login page

 #### "No authentication token available"
 - Token expired